ikoyfman/Network-Scan-Tool/README.md

 ping_name = network_scan('google.com',hostname=True) # hostname is set to true for pinging one address or a hostname ping_name1 = network_scan('Idontexist.com',hostname=True)
 ```

+Will return a dictionary for singular or range